junxit/us-congress-bills-114/bill.md

   - **(2)** *Scope* Any order shall be national in scope.
   - **(3)** *One order* Not more than one order shall be in effect at any one time.
 - **(b)** *Procedures*
-  - **(1)** *Development or receipt of proposed order* A proposed order with respect to concrete masonry products may be—
+  - **(1)** *Development or receipt of proposed order* A proposed order with respect to the generic research, education, and promotion with regards to concrete masonry products may be—
-    - **(A)** prepared by the Secretary at any time; or
+    - **(A)** proposed by the Secretary at any time; or
     - **(B)** requested by or submitted to the Secretary by—
       - **(i)** an existing national organization of concrete masonry product manufacturers; or
-      - **(ii)** any person that may be affected by the issuance of an order with respect to concrete masonry products.
+      - **(ii)** any person that may be affected by the issuance of an order.
-  - **(2)** *Publication of proposed order* Not later than 60 days after receiving a proposed order or a request for a proposed order in accordance with subparagraph (B) of paragraph (1), the Secretary shall publish a proposed order in the Federal Register and give 30 days notice and opportunity for public comment on the proposed order.
+  - **(2)** *Publication of proposed order* If the Secretary determines that a proposed order received in accordance with paragraph (1)(B) is consistent with and will effectuate the purpose of this Act, the Secretary shall publish such proposed order in the Federal Register not later than 90 days after receiving the order, and give not less than 30 days notice and opportunity for public comment on the proposed order.
   - **(3)** *Issuance of order*
     - **(A)** *In general* After notice and opportunity for public comment are provided in accordance with paragraph (2), the Secretary shall issue the order, taking into consideration the comments received and including in the order such provisions as are necessary to ensure that the order is in conformity with this Act.
-    - **(B)** *Effective date* The order shall be issued and become effective only after an affirmative vote in a referendum as provided in section 7, but not later than 120 days after publication of the proposed order.
+    - **(B)** *Effective date* If there is an affirmative vote in a referendum as provided in section 7, the Secretary shall issue the order and such order shall be effective not later than 140 days after publication of the proposed order.
 - **(c)** *Amendments* The Secretary may, from time to time, amend an order.
 The provisions of this Act applicable to an order shall be applicable to any amendment to an order.

 ## § 5.
 Required terms in orders